 Credit: Jill Rice

 If you typically land on your heel when you run, higher heel rises may be better for you.
 Heel-to-toe drops of 7 mm and over are considered to be high heel-drop shoes, according to Running Warehouse, and are best for people who land heel first.
-Neither high nor low-drop shoes are definitively better for everyone; it all comes down to what you and your body prefer.
-As you learn your body, the terrain you plan to run will also factor in.
+Neither high nor low-drop shoes are definitively better; it all comes down to what you and your body prefer.

 A higher heel-to-toe drop can sometimes make shoes feel unstable when on steeper trails.